caddyserver/website/src/docs/markdown/automatic-https.md

 ## Local HTTPS

 To serve non-public sites over HTTPS, Caddy generates its own certificate authority (CA) and uses it to sign certificates.
 The trust chain consists of a root and intermediate certificate.
 Leaf certificates are signed by the intermediate.
+They are stored in [Caddy's data directory](/docs/conventions#data-directory) at `pki/authorities/local`.

 Caddy's local CA is powered by [Smallstep libraries](https://smallstep.com/certificates/).